gigirassy/testingapollo/content/services.md

 I had some misadventures beforehand, before I realized a VPS with Caddy and Docker would be easier. (and easier it was!)
 <details><summary>Usage Policy</summary>
-By using the services, you agree that you will not use them for exploitation of others, DDoS/memory flooding, data scraping (host your own instead!), purposes related to harmful structures, harassment, immoral content, or commercial activities.</details>
+By using the services, you agree that you will not use them for:

+* exploitation of others, such as malware

+* DDoS/memory flooding/unauthorized uptime checks

+* data scraping or commercial activities (host your own instead!)

+* purposes related to harmful structures, such as policing

+* immoral content; this includes CSAM (including of fictional characters), conspiracy theories, hate ideologies, and other nasty content.</details>
 <details><summary>Privacy</summary>
 By design, I do not log your usage of the services at all.
 The only things I log related to them are anonymous analytics of visits to this page via Umami, which can not personally identify you and are used to benefit the services via checking if they're being served fairly.